 Resource for checking complaint history.

 Before you hire anyone to perform any kind of construction or remodeling work to your home, be sure to check them out first before hiring.
 This includes making sure they are properly licensed with our Board (see section below to know "When is a License Required").
-Many contractors will say and advertise that they are licensed, however, this may be their county "Business License" which is easily obtainable by simply paying the $15.00 tax and nothing else.
+Many contractors will say and advertise that they are licensed, bonded and insured, however, this may be their county "Business License" which is easily obtainable by simply paying the $15.00 tax and nothing else; insurance does not cover poor workmanship; and a bond is rarely obtained unless the local permit office requires it.
 Some contractors may be licensed by our Board, but not financially covered to perform the entire project.
-If they give you more than one contract or several "invoices", this is often a red flag that they are trying to skirt the law.
-Whenever subcontractors are hired by the contractor to perform work, they may also need to be licensed as an electrician or plumber by local government in order to obtain a permit and inspection.
+If they give you more than one contract or several "invoices", this is often a red flag that they are trying to skirt the law to perform work over their monetary limit.
+Whenever subcontractors are hired by the contractor, they must be licensed as an electrician or plumber with local government in order to obtain permits for inspections.
 Review the License Search Tips to confirm their license status, limit and classification.
-There are more tips below to help in hiring a contractor, as well as with the Divison of Consumer Affairs brochure.
+There are more tips below to help with hiring a contractor, as well as with the Divison of Consumer Affairs brochure.

 Contracting license requirements depend on the total dollar amount of the project (materials, labor and profit).
-Llicenses regulated by the Board are: Contractor; Home Improvement; Limited Licensed Electrician; and Limited Licensed Plumber.
-Their requirement also depends on the total cost, as well as, the county where the project is located.
+Llicenses regulated by our Board are: Contractor; Home Improvement; Limited Licensed Electrician; and Limited Licensed Plumber.
+Their requirement to be state licensed also depends on the total cost, as well as, the county where the project is located.
 The following is a summary of when a state license from our Board is required: